 - i.
 Note: NIA Worker should follow Agency business practice to ensure the confidentiality requirements of NRS 432B.290 are maintained. - f.
 Collateral Contacts: The NIA Worker must interview as many collateral contacts as needed (a minimum of two (2) to reach conclusions regarding the alleged maltreatment or impending danger.
 Interviews may be conducted face-to-face, telephonically, or electronically.
-Collateral sources can be interviewed at any point during the NIA. i - Persons who must be contacted as part of the NIA process include: - (1) Adults in the home who do not have caregiver/decision making responsibilities. - (2) Any other individuals with knowledge of or who may corroborate information, statements or evidence regarding the allegations and/or present/impending danger. - ii.
+Collateral sources can be interviewed at any point during the NIA.
+Note: NIA Worker should follow Agency business practice to ensure confidentiality requirements are maintained. - i.
+Persons who must be contacted as part of the NIA process include: - (1) Adults in the home who do not have caregiver/decision making responsibilities. - (2) Any other individuals with knowledge of or who may corroborate information, statements, or evidence regarding the allegations and/or present/impending danger. - ii.
 Persons who may be contacted as part of the NIA process include: - (1) Any third party (e.g., friends, neighbors, relatives) who have regular or frequent communication with the family. - (2) Any person or Agency who is currently providing services to the child or family or who has knowledge of the family's functioning (e.g., school personnel/staff, medical professionals, law enforcement, juvenile justice). - iii.
-Review of reports or other information as part of the NIA process. - (1) Review of information that must be completed as part of the NIA process includes all UNITY history and records related to the family. - (2) Review of information that may be completed as part of the NIA process includes: - (a) Law enforcement records, if it is known that law enforcement has history with the family or if the allegation involves domestic violence, sexual or serious physical abuse. - (b) Service provider records (e.g., school, medical, mental health) - (c) Out-of-state CPS history records (if CPS history is known) - g.
+Review of reports or other information as part of the NIA process. - (1) Review of information that must be completed as part of the NIA process includes UNITY history and records related to the family.
+The suggested order would be: - (a) Screened in Intake Reports - (b) NIAs - (c) PDAs/PDPs - (d) Screened out Intake Reports - (e) Additional records may need to be reviewed based on supervisor consultation. - (2) Review of information that may be completed as part of the NIA process includes: - (a) Law enforcement records, if it is known that law enforcement has history with the family or if the allegation involves domestic violence, sexual or serious physical abuse. - (b) Service provider records (e.g., school, medical, mental health) - (c) Out-of-state CPS history records (if CPS history is known) - g.
 Closing Contact: A closing contact (e.g. letter, phone call, or face-to-face visit) will be made with a caregiver when the results of the NIA indicate that ongoing services will not be provided by the Agency.
 The closing contact provides information regarding the findings of the NIA and, if applicable, referrals to community resources.